 REFRIGERANTS (the working fluid inside the heat pump)

-( See my 12 minute YouTube video )
+( See my 12 minute YouTube video on refrigerants )

 Every normal heat pump and fridge uses a fluid to enable the heat transfer.
 This pressurised fluid evaporates and condenses in different heat-exchangers in the unit, and there are a limited number of suitable fluids that will work efficiently and safely.

-(NB this is different to any glycol antifreeze used in the other parts of the system)
+(NB this is different to any glycol antifreeze solution used in the other parts of the system)

 Gone are the days of refrigerants that affected the ozone layer.
 They are now all ‘ozone-friendly’.
-However, most refrigerants do have a high global warming potential, meaning that they are far more potent for warming the planet than the gas – carbon dioxide.
-That said, the quantities used of these fluids in a heat pump is extremely small.
+However, most refrigerants (F-gasses) do have a high global warming potential, meaning that they are far more potent for warming the planet than the gas – carbon dioxide.
+That said, the quantities of these fluids used in heat pumps is extremely small.

 The following information attempts to give a balanced view of the issue and concludes that the CO2 savings made during the heat pump’s working life outweigh considerably any negative effects caused by the possible escape of refrigerant.

-That said, it is far from ideal having many thousands of tons of refrigerant out there sealed into equipment, though it should ne noted that the EPA regulations make it illegal to release them into the atmosphere, and when equipment is scrapped, the refrigerant should be recovered and re-cycled or destroyed.
+That said, it is far from ideal having many thousands of tons of refrigerant out there sealed into equipment, though it should be noted that the F-gas regulations make it illegal to release them into the atmosphere, and when equipment is scrapped, the refrigerant should be recovered and re-cycled or destroyed.

 The following table lists the Global Warming Potential (GWP) of various refrigerants.
 This gives a figure of how damaging the gas is, as compared to an equivalent quantity of CO2.
 As an example, 1kG of R134a has the same Global Warming effect as 1430kG of CO2.